maleyva1/pwdgen/README.md

 # pwdgen

-Simple CLI password generator for Linux.
-Can generate alphanmeric, digit-only, symbol-only, or alphanumeric-with-symbols passwords of variable length.
+A simple CLI password generator for Linux.
+It can generate alphanmeric, digit-only, symbol-only, or alphanumeric-with-symbols passwords of variable length L where L < 255.

 ## Usage